Our second day in Taipei was more relaxed than our first day.

 As opposed to our first day, we decided to get breakfast before going somewhere else.
 We ended up searching for a breakfast place near our apartment.

 Along Lane 71, Section 4, Ren'ai Road, we found a small coffee shop named J Cafe.

-Though Taiwan is much known for their milk tea, there are as much small coffee shops around the city.
+Though Taiwan is much known for its milk tea, there are as many small coffee shops around the city.

 Like any coffee addict, my day will not be complete without a cup of coffee.